The filter of interpretability types of Hobby-McKenzie varieties is prime: Characterizations of Hobby-McKenzie varieties

-It is easy to see that $\mD_2$ is a reflexive structure.
-Since $\mY$ is connected, any connected component of $\mD_2$ is contained in the set of the homomorphisms from $\mS$ to $\mS^\nu$ where $\mS^\nu$ is a connected component of the relational structure $\mD_1$.
-Now we describe the substructure $\mE$ induced by the homomorphisms from $\mS$ to $\mS^\nu$ in $\mD_2$.
-By looking at these homomorphisms coordinatewise, it is clear that $\mE$ is isomorphic to the $\nu$-th power of the structure $\mE_0$ whose base set consists of the endomorphism of $\mS$ and whose relation consists of the triples $(f,g,h)\in (S^S)^3$ where the map given by is a homomorphism from $\mY$ to $\mS$.
+Since $\mY$ is connected, any connected component of $\mD_2$ is contained in the set of the homomorphisms from $\mS$ to $\mS^\nu$ where $\mS^\nu$ is one of the connected components of the relational structure $\mD_1$ and $\nu\leq\kappa$.
+Now, we describe the substructure $\mE$ induced by the homomorphisms from $\mS$ to $\mS^\nu$ in $\mD_2$.
+By looking at these homomorphisms coordinatewise, it is clear that $\mE$ is isomorphic to the $\nu$-th power of the structure $\mE_0$ whose base set consists of the endomorphisms of $\mS$ and whose relation consists of the triples $(r_a,r_b,r_c)\in (S^S)^3$ where $r$ is a homomorphism from $\mY$ to $\mS$.